will-rigney/ddmock-ios/README.md

 * All mock files need to be JSON files
 * There can be more than one mock file stored under each endpoint path
 * By default, the first file listed (alphabetically ordered) under each endpoint path is selected as the mock response

+### Headers

+* Headers can be configured for each endpoint by including a file named `h.json` in the endpoint directory.
+* Currently only string values for header entries are supported.

 ## License